-[Negotiations with native title parties must occur in relation to various matters including creation of a right to mine (see eg Part 9B Mining Act 1971 and Part 7, Opal Mining Act 1995), the conferral of rights under the Land Acquisition Act 1969.
-If agreement cannot be reached between the negotiating parties, an application may be made to the Court for a native title determination (see eg section 63S Mining Act 1971, section 61 Opal Mining Act 1995 and section 20 Land Acquisition Act 1969).]
+Negotiations with native title parties must occur in relation to various matters including creation of a right to mine (see eg Part 9B Mining Act 1971 and Part 7, Opal Mining Act 1995), the conferral of rights under the Land Acquisition Act 1969.
+If agreement cannot be reached between the negotiating parties, an application may be made to the Court for a native title determination (see eg section 63S Mining Act 1971, section 61 Opal Mining Act 1995 and section 20 Land Acquisition Act 1969).

-- 4.7.1 An application for a native title determination following the failure of negotiating parties to reach agreement must - (a) identify the land subject to the negotiations; and - (b) identify the other parties with whom negotiations have taken place; and - (c) identify the representative Aboriginal body for the area in which the land is situated; and - (d) identify any person who holds an interest in the land (including an authority or tenement authorising mining or other operations on the land) but has not been a party to the negotiations and give details of the nature of the interest; and - (e) include a statement of the effect of the proposed operations on: - (i) the enjoyment of native title right and interest s (sic) by the native title parties; - (ii) the way of life, culture and traditions of the native title parties; - (iii) the development of the social, cultural and economic interests of the native title parties; - (iv) the freedom of access by any of the native title parties to the land and their freedom to carry out rites, ceremonies or other activities of cultural significance on the land in accordance with their traditions; - (v) any area or site on the land of particular significance to the native title parties in accordance with their traditions; and - (vi) the natural environment of the land. - (f) set out the terms of the determination sought; and - (g) if it is made by a person other than a native title party - (i) describe the interest (including any authority or tenement authorising proposed operations on the land) that the applicant holds or has applied to hold in the land; and - (ii) describe the general nature of the operations proposed to be carried out on the land or the purpose for which the land is to be acquired; and - (iii) be accompanied by a copy of the notice initiating the negotiations; and - (iv) set out to whom, when and how that notice was given; and
+- 4.7.1 An application for a native title determination following the failure of negotiating parties to reach agreement must be instituted by filing an Originating Application in the prescribed form which must- - (a) identify the land subject to the negotiations; - (b) identify the other parties with whom negotiations have taken place; - (c) identify the representative Aboriginal body for the area in which the land is situated: - (d) identify any person who holds an interest in the land (including an authority or tenement authorising mining or other operations on the land) but has not been a party to the negotiations and give details of the nature of the interest; - (e) include a statement of the effect of the proposed operations on: - (i) the enjoyment of native title rights and interests by the native title parties; - (ii) the way of life, culture and traditions of the native title parties; - (iii) the development of the social, cultural and economic interests of the native title parties; - (iv) the freedom of access by any of the native title parties to the land and their freedom to carry out rites, ceremonies or other activities of cultural significance on the land in accordance with their traditions; - (v) any area or site on the land of particular significance to the native title parties in accordance with their traditions; and - (vi) the natural environment of the land. - (f) set out the terms of the determination sought;

+- (g) if it is made by a person other than a native title party - (i) describe the interest (including any authority or tenement authorising proposed operations on the land) that the applicant holds or has applied to hold in the land: - (ii) describe the general nature of the operations proposed to be carried out on the land or the purpose for which the land is to be acquired; - (iii) be accompanied by a supporting affidavit in the prescribed form exhibiting a copy of the notice initiating the negotiations; and - (iv) set out to whom, when and how that notice was given; and - (h) if it is made by a native title party - (i) give details of the nature of the rights conferred by the native title in the land held or claimed by the applicant and the basis on which native title is held or claimed; and - (ii) give details of any request for non-monetary compensation.